 All Hail the King is a short movie within the Marvel Cinematic Universe.
-It is the fifth and final installment in the Marvel One-Shots, and was included in the home video release of Thor: The Dark World.
+It is the fifth and final installment in the Marvel One-Shots.
+It was included in the home video release of Thor: The Dark World, and later was re-released on Disney+ to tie in to Shang-Chi and the Legend of the Ten Rings.

 Following the events of Iron Man 3, documentary filmmaker Jackson Norriss visits Seagate Prison to shoot a film about Trevor Slattery, the man who claimed to be the Mandarin.